ayurmedia/atom-sync/README.md

 ### Known Problems ###
 * You have to `Sync Local -> Remote` manually after renaming and deleting files.
+* Triggers not yet functional on WSL.
+If you have git bash installed ensure your .ssh folder matches between C:\\Users\\username\\.ssh and your WSL home folder and triggers should still function.

 ### Roadmap ###
 * Listen to events